jenkinsci/jenkinsfile-runner/DOCKER.md

 This way, you can ensure people are running Jenkinsfile in the specific Jenkins environment, for example one that's identical to your production environment.

 ## Building the Vanilla image
-This repository offers a Dockerfile to generate your docker image.
+This repository offers a Dockerfile to generate a Jenkinsfile Runner docker image.

 Edit the `plugins.txt` to include any plugins you'd like to install.
 See [the Jenkins Docker README](https://github.com/jenkinsci/docker#preinstalling-plugins) for more information.